Rome holiday itinerary, day 2: Walking from Vatican City to Trastevere

 From Vatican City to Trastevere

 After the Vatican Museums, we didn’t go straight from Vatican City to Trastevere.
 We were hungry, and I knew there was a market nearby which I thought was a good place to find some food.
-Mercato Trionfale, however, is not that kind of market, as it offers everything you can think of, and the food is fresh and ready to take home and cook it properly.
+Mercato Trionfale, however, is not that kind of market, as it offers everything you can think of, starting with fish.
+The food is fresh and ready to take home to cook it properly.

 It is good to satisfy your curiosity about local produce, though.